lamestation/packthing/README.md

 #### Multiple package formats

-Build your application into a windows installer, mac bundle, pkg, tar, Debian RPM, APK, and many more. `packman` provides a generic abstraction between the build system and the packaging system, so you can all but forget what the final project layout actually looks like.
+Build your application into a windows installer, mac bundle, pkg, tar, Debian RPM, APK, and many more. `packup` provides a generic abstraction between the build system and the packaging system, so you can all but forget what the final project layout actually looks like.

 ## Future